embedml/ROS-Workshop-Fall-2024/part-2/module-7-services/README.md

 ## Milestone 0: Set up workshop

 Build and run the module.
+(On Powershell, just use the run with `embedml/ros-humble-workshop:module-7` like in past modules.)

 ## Milestone 1: Inspect Structure